IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I was born not knowing and have had only a **little time** to change that here and there.”

 >“From a long view of the history of mankind — seen from, say, ten thousand years from now — there can be little doubt that the most significant event of the 19th century will be judged as Maxwell's discovery of the laws of electrodynamics.
 The American Civil War will **pale** into provincial insignificance in comparison with this important scientific event of the same decade.”

+>“It doesn't seem to me that this fantastically marvellous universe, this tremendous range of time and space and different kinds of animals, and all the different planets, and all these atoms with all their motions, and so on, all this complicated thing can merely be a stage so that God can watch human beings struggle for good and evil — which is the view that religion has.
+The stage is too big for the drama.”

 ― <a href="https://en.wikipedia.org/wiki/Richard_Feynman" target="_blank">Richard Feynman</a>